Open-CMSIS-Pack/Sensor-SDK-Example/README.md

 # Sensor-SDK-Example
-Example of an Application Reference Application Framework for matching Sensor Shields and Boards using CMSIS-Pack and CMSIS-Toolbox, based on NXP Sensor SDK (ISSDK) pack.
+Example of a Reference Application Framework for matching Sensor Shields and Boards using CMSIS-Pack and CMSIS-Toolbox, based on NXP Sensor SDK (ISSDK) pack.